openid/connect/openid-4-vc-security-and-trust-1_0.md

 equally trustworthy, some might be hacked and the key material leaked to malicious parties.

+While the way in which the Verifier determines the trustworthiness of the Issuer defined in the trust framework is out of scope of this specification, this decision must not be influenced by a malicious party.

 > **Security Requirement TF-30:** The way in which the Verifier determines the trustworthiness of the Issuer defined in the trust framework must be secured from influence by a malicious party that can, for example, introduce untrustworthy entities into a directory.

+Any information that is used by the Verifier to determine the trustworthiness of the Issuer must be kept up to date.
+When an Issuer leaves the ecosystem or key material needs to be revoked or rotated, appropriate mechanisms must be in place.

 > **Security Requirement TF-40:** The trust framework must ensure that there is a way for Verifiers to keep their information on trusted